Skip to main content

 There is guidance for having conversations about overdue training with suggested actions you can propose to help volunteers complete their training, and tools such as mutually agreed restrictions to help ensure suspension or cancellation of role or membership is a last resort.

-Options for Commissioners when training remains overdue
+Options for Lead Volunteers when learning remains overdue

 In most cases, volunteers will complete or renew the training requirements for their role before the deadline or after a reminder.
 However, where volunteers continue to have overdue training, there are a number of options for Commissioners: